-Bottom Line: fossil fuels are not present here.
+Bottom Line: fossil fuels are not present in Northern Virginia's bedrock.
 Commuters in the region depend upon oil and other energy resources from outside the region.
 Residents and industry depend upon electricity generated by coal, natural gas, and uranium that was extracted elsewhere.
-In the absence of fossil fuels, and with limited hydropower and wind resources, solar and geothermal energy are the most likely local resources that might make Northern Virginia energy independent, someday.
+In the absence of fossil fuels, and with limited hydropower and wind resources, solar and geothermal energy are the most likely local resources that might make Northern Virginia energy independent.

 Northern Virginia east of the Blue Ridge has been covered by the Atlantic Ocean at various times in the last 150 million years.
 During times of high sea levels in the Cretaceous and more recent periods, sediments eroding off the Blue Ridge were deposited in Loudon, Fairfax,and Arlington counties.

 When sea level dropped, those sediments eroded away, ending up on the Continental Shelf.
 Remnants of sedimentary deposits, dating back to the Cretaceous Period when dinosaurs roamed across what is now Northern Virginia, remain as high points which have not eroded away - yet.

 sedimentary deposits dating back to the time of the dinosaurs, and more recent deposits as well, remain on high points in Northern Virginia